FgmBvB/azure-infrastructure-roadmap/01-Identity-Governance/05-Microsoft-Entra-ID/01-Tenant-and-Identity/README.md

 > [!NOTE]
 > This document is part of the Microsoft Entra ID section of my Azure Infrastructure Roadmap while preparing for the Microsoft AZ-104 certification.
-> It explains the core concepts of Microsoft Entra ID tenants and digital identities.
+> It explains the core concepts of Microsoft Entra ID tenants, identity boundaries, and how Azure uses identities to secure cloud resources.

 ---